Jhenaidah

 Jhenaidah (ঝিনাইদহ) is a city in the Khulna Division of south-western Bangladesh.
 Jhenaidah is the headquarters of Jhenaidah Sadar Upazila and Jhenaidah District.
-The city has a population of about 252 thousand, making it the 19th largest city in Bangladesh.
-It is the fourth largest city in the Khulna division, after Khulna, Kushtia, and Jessore.
+The city has a population of about 140,000, making it the 34th largest city in Bangladesh.
+It is the fourth largest city in the Khulna Division, after Khulna, Kushtia, and Jessore.

 Etymology

 This area was once very popular for trading oysters.
 In the past, people of this area used to collect a huge quantity of oysters from the river bed Nabaganga and the adjacent khaals and beels.
-It is believed that this place might have originated its name from Jhinuk.
+It is believed that the name of the aea might have derived from Jhinuk.
+In the middle ages, the mint town of Muhammadabad, named after Sultan of Bengal Jalaluddin Muhammad Shah, was situated in Kaliganj, Jhenaidah.

 History

-Jhenaidah the largest city of Jhenaidah District came into existence probably in the middle of eighteenth century.
-Previously it was a part of Greater Kushtia, itself once a part of Greater Nadia.
+Jhenaidah, the largest city of Jhenaidah District, likely came into existence in the middle of the 18th century.
+Previously, it was a part of Greater Kushtia, itself once a part of Greater Nadia.